-With any major project or excavation, its standard practice to mark utility lines to avoid damage to utility infrastructure.
+With any major project or excavation, it is standard practice to mark utility lines to avoid damage to utility infrastructure.
 As mentioned above disrupting any utility line can be very expensive, delay the project all together, and cause significant harm to people and buildings.

-Typically before any work is performed on site, the utility organization or state will send out a contractor or utility employee to mark the utility lines (check with your local utility company and state as laws vary).
+Typically before any work is performed on site, the utility organization or regulatory agency will send out a contractor or utility employee to mark the utility lines and underground cable (check with your local utility company and state as laws vary).
 Some people may just rely on the external contractor and employee to identify lines but errors do occur and sometimes the accuracy is not as high as you need it.

-We therefore we recommend cross checking markings from the utility company or contractor for utility lines before beginning a project with your OWN utility locating equipment to help avoid costly mistakes or even worse harm to your team or structures especially in the event of gas line which can result in an explosion!
+We therefore recommend cross-checking markings from the utility company or contractor for utility lines before beginning a project with your OWN utility locating equipment and/or a pipe locator to help avoid costly mistakes or even worse harm to your team or structures especially in the event of a possible gas line which can result in an explosion!

 How do Underground Utility locators find cable and power lines, and gas and water pipes?